KZQD

-KZQD (105.1 FM, "Radio Libertad") is a radio station broadcasting a Spanish variety format.
+KZQD (105.1 FM, "Radio Libertad") is a currently silent radio station broadcasting a Spanish variety format.
 Licensed to Liberal, Kansas, United States, the station serves the Southwest Kansas area.
 The station is currently owned by Mario Loredo.

 History

 The Federal Communications Commission issued a construction permit for the station on August 13, 1991.
 The station was assigned the KZQD call sign on October 4, 1991, and received its license to cover on January 30, 1998.